ochiqai/python/kunlar/10-kun: Mashqlar/10-kun.md

     ******
     ******

-130. Create a function that takes two numbers as arguments and return their sum.
+131. Create a functi	on that takes two numbers as arguments and return their sum.

     Examples
     addition(3, 2) ➞ 5